JuanN-SLC/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 - *settings.yaml*: Contains application-specific settings.

-If these files are not present, generate them by running the executable with the `generate -c` arguments.
+If these files are not present, generate them by running the SLDataGateway.Tools.Cassandra.Database.exe executable with the `generate -c` arguments.
 As soon as the files have been generated, the tool will stop running.
 This allows you to first configure the files and then run the tool with the proper configuration.

+From Windows Command Line / PowerShell on the tool directory:
+PS C:\Users\JuanNA\Downloads\Cassandra-Cleaner\Release> .\SLDataGateway.Tools.Cassandra.Database.exe generate -c

 ### db.yaml